 This information is even harder to find.
 As we move further and further away from the US venture scene, the information gets harder to find.
-The closest reference I can find has been created by Terence at Sge in his Cheatsheet of Technology Startup Acquisitions.
+The closest reference I can find has been created by Terence at SGE/Tech in Asia in his Cheatsheet of Technology Startup Acquisitions.

 What kind of companies go MASSIVE?

 Techcrunch just looked at the companies that are exiting for more than $100M.
 How long does it take them to get there?
 What’s their business model?

 InternetDealBook.com will send you a regular email with the deal flow it sees.
 It is frequently updated.

 My big takeout from this is that we all (in AsiaPac) need to start using Angel List to track our deals.
 Driving transparency into the market will make it better for everyone.

 If you know any other great sources of data, please can you share in the comments for everyone’s benefit?